Zamboanga Valientes: Pilipinas VisMin Super Cup

 The Zamboanga Valientes as JPS Zamboanga City MLV fielded a team at the Pilipinas VisMin Super Cup.

 PBA 3x3

 Zamboanga Valientes received an invitation to participate in the inaugural season of the PBA 3x3 league in 2021.
 It became the first non-franchise team to confirm its participation in the PBA league.
 The team took a leave of absence for the second conference of the season due to its roster being hampered by injuries.

-ABL
+ASEAN Basketball League

 On November 26, 2022, it was announced that the Valientes would be the Philippine representatives for the ABL Invitational 2023.

+Potential acquisition of Terrafirma Dyip

+On April 28, 2025, it was reported that the Valientes were in talks to acquire the Terrafirma Dyip franchise of the Philippine Basketball Association (PBA).
+Team owner Junjie Navarro stated confirmed in an article with SPIN.ph that the team has met with Terrafirma and that "it's almost a done deal".
+This came a few days after Starhorse Shipping Lines' attempted acquisition of the Terrafirma franchise fell through.

 Other

 After the 2020 Chooks-to-Go Pilipinas 3x3 season, Zamboanga Valientes decided to begin competing in international tournaments.
 They competed and won the title in the 3X3 Christmas Hustle which was organized in Canberra, Australia in December 2020.

 Management

 The Zamboanga Valientes is supported by local businesspeople Cory Navarro and Mike Venezuela and had sanction from former Zamboanga City mayor Beng Climaco.
 Joseph Romarante is the team's vice president.